CS-ACS/CSP/curriculum/2/readability.md

 # [Readability](#readability)

-Implement a program that computes the approximate grade level needed to comprehend some text, per the below.
+After watching the entire [Chapter 2 lecture]({{ "/curriculum/2" | relative_url }}) and the practice problems, implement a program that computes the approximate grade level needed to comprehend some text, per the below.

 ```
 $ ./readability